franklinkemta/pre-support-aws/README.md

 - Session-based interaction with unique IDs for users.
 - Automatic PDF transcript generation and storage in Amazon S3.
 - Allowing user to continue the conversation with an expert passing the gathered PDF pre-evaluation
-- Frontend built with React and TypeScript, styled with Tailwind CSS and Radix UI.
+- Frontend built with React and TypeScript, styled with Tailwind CSS and Shadcn UI.

 ## Frontend (ui)

 The frontend is a single-module application built with React and TypeScript.
-It uses Tailwind CSS for styling and some Radix UI components for accessibility.
+It uses Tailwind CSS for styling and some Shadcn UI components for accessibility.
 It's meant to be integrated as a floating widget that can be popup on top of the company's page

 ### Setup